JacSue Kehoe: Career

 Kehoe then took a position as a full-time researcher at the Centre national de la recherche scientifique (C.N.R.S.).
 In 1968 she and Philippe traveled to Cambridge on sabbatical, where they continued their research.
 Kehoe worked under Gabriel Horn in the anatomy department, who arranged for her to be admitted to High Table at King's College.
 At the time High Table was all male—Kehoe was the first visiting female academic to be granted access.

 In the same year her husband Philippe accepted a teaching position in Paris, so that they could operate their own lab.
 Upon their return from Cambridge they were given space for their lab at École Normale Supérieure.
 Over the following summers Kehoe also acted as an instructor at a research program in the United States.
-Working under Harvard University’s James Watson at Cold Spring Harbor Laboratory she taught courses to Harvard students with an interest in neuroscience research.
+At Cold Spring Harbor Laboratory, she taught summer courses to students with an interest in neuroscience research from 1971 to the mid-1980s.
 Kehoe continued to travel the world, giving seminars and conferences on her discoveries, as well as performing her own experiments.
 She continued her research to identify the neurotransmitters used in Aplysia, turning her attention towards glutamate receptors in the late 20th century.
 In 2002 she and Philippe gave up their lab to other researchers, and moved their research to the lab of their colleagues, Alain Marty and Isabel Llano, in another part of Paris.
 As of 2017 Kehoe continued researching neurotransmitters and their effects.

 Personal life

 In 1967 Kehoe married fellow researcher and French native Philippe Ascher.
 In the fall of 1968 she had her first son David.
 Her second son Ivan was born after she began working at Cold Spring.
-Until her death, she has spent most of her life in Paris with her husband and their two children.
+Until her death, she spent most of her life in Paris with her husband and their two children.